 Conducting for Opera

-The Royal Opera House, the National Opera Studio and the RPS Women Conductors Programme are piloting a week-long conducting course for opera conducting, and applications are NOW OPEN!
+The Royal Opera House, the National Opera Studio and the RPS Women Conductors Programme are piloting a week-long conducting course for opera conducting.

 We will be looking for UK based participants with an interest in conducting opera and who wish to delve deeper into the specific skills required by a conductor of opera.
 High-level keyboard skills are desirable, however, professional musicians with a commitment to working within opera, but without keyboard skills will be considered as both participants and observers.